Professor Hazel Prichard

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-Tribute from Professor Ian Hall, Head of School of Earth and Ocean Sciences, Cardiff University.
+Tribute from Professor Ian Hall, Head of School of Earth and Environmental Sciences, Cardiff University.

 Hazel studied Geology and Physical Geography at Hull University (1973-1976) and completed her PhD (1976-1979) on the petrology and geochemistry of the lower oceanic crust at the University of Newcastle-upon Tyne.
 She was also extremely proud to have completed an MBA at the Open University (1991-1996).